NewDawn0/Pong/README.md

 # Pong
-A simple pong game written in pythoon; might add an AI later
+A simple pong game written in Python